florianherrengt/angular-single-file-browserify/README.md

 # Features
 - Compile Jade & Coffescript
-- Create templates.js with all the views
+- Create templates.js with all the views (html2js)
 - Use ngAnnotate
-- Create a single file "build.js" with everything
+- Create a single file "build.js" with everything (browserify & uglify)

 # What next ?
 - Single start file only